oliverwilms/iris-sftp-logs/README.md

 {"Name":"Elon Mask","Title":"CEO","Company":"Tesla","Phone":"123-123-1233","DOB":"1982-01-19"}
 ```

-Adjust the authorisation if needed - it is basic for container with default login and password for IRIR Community edition container
+Adjust the authorisation if needed - it is basic for container with default login and password for IRIS Community edition container

 and send the POST request to localhost:52773/crud/multi/object/